-The Maternal, Newborn and Women’s Clinical Academic Group (MNW CAG) of Maridulu Budyari Gumal, the Sydney Partnership for Health, Education, Research and Enterprise (SPHERE) focuses on improving the care women, newborns and families receive, based on the best available evidence locally, nationally and internationally.
+The Maternal and Women’s Clinical Academic Group (MW CAG) of Maridulu Budyari Gumal, the Sydney Partnership for Health, Education, Research and Enterprise (SPHERE) focuses on improving the care women and families receive, based on the best available evidence locally, nationally and internationally.
 Despite the best efforts of health services, there is significant variation in the standard of care provided.
 The CAG brings together a multidisciplinary group with expertise across academic, healthcare and community arenas to address this variation and improve the outcomes for women, babies and their families in NSW, Australia and globally.
 This is being achieved through a broad program of research that takes an inclusive approach in translation to clinical practice, service delivery improvement, education and training, and community and consumer advocacy in collaboration with SPHERE, SPHERE partner organisations, other CAGs, professional and community and consumer groups.

-The MNW CAG adopts an implementation science/quality improvement methodology and a participatory action research approach to working collaboratively with stakeholders and community and consumer representatives as project partners.
-MNW CAG studies involve a diagnostics phase, a co-design phase to develop solutions, and an implementation and evaluation phase.
+The MW CAG adopts an implementation science/quality improvement methodology and a participatory action research approach to working collaboratively with stakeholders and community and consumer representatives as project partners.
+MW CAG studies involve a diagnostics phase, a co-design phase to develop solutions, and an implementation and evaluation phase.
 This flexible and iterative approach ensures changes are coproduced and adapted to respond to complexities and address implementation barriers in the local context.
 Clinicians and managers are engaged in all research phases and encouraged to drive practice change, while consumers are engaged as research participants and in reference groups in a participatory approach that is critical in supporting stakeholders to own the process and embed and sustain change.

 Four priority areas have been identified by the CAG members: